elizabeth-poggie/elizabeth-poggie/_content/notes/lab-5-user-interfaces.md

 # Goal

 Building off of your labs 3 and 4, your Hackathon project is ready to expand into the e-commerce market.
-In thisw lab you will develop a simple website using WordPress following [these setup instructions](https://www.elizabethpoggie.com/notes/23-user-interfaces#getting-started).
+In this project you will develop a simple website using WordPress following [these setup instructions](https://www.elizabethpoggie.com/notes/23-user-interfaces#getting-started).
 Compared to our previous Labs, you will find this relatively easy to work with :)

 # Milestone 1 (15%) - Due May 7th